KWBA-TV: Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-KWBA-TV discontinued regular programming on its analog signal, over UHF channel 58, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the digital signal continued on UHF channel 44, using virtual channel 58.
+KWBA-TV ended regular programming on its analog signal, over UHF channel 58, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the digital signal continued on UHF channel 44, using virtual channel 58.
 The station was then moved to channel 21 in the repack.